BB-Media-IT/Data-Hub/README.md

 - Detailed analysis of commercial alliances and bundles
 - Frequent updates capturing changes in offers, devices, and functionalities

-🚀 For more information on schemas and to access our S3 buckets, please [click here].
+🚀 For more information on schemas and to access our S3 buckets, please [click here](/ppb-schemas.md).

 ### Updates & Coverage
 - Real-time data updates to stay ahead in the market